Jiashuo-Sun/MineSweeper/README.md

 * show the number of left mines
 * user can label the mine by clicking right button
 * user can discover a block by clicking left button and show the result
-* when the game is over (no mater win or lose), user can restart a new game by clicking the head portrait of Fox Ali.
+* when the game is over (no matter win or lose), user can restart a new game by clicking the head portrait of Fox Ali.

 Demo: